raphaelsaunier/jsromandie-angular-ember/slides/05-templates/templates-ember.md

 ### Helpers

-No concept of filters but Guillaume's `1337` filter could be rewritten like this:
+No concept of filters but Guillaume's `1337` filter (shown in the next section) could be rewritten like this:

 ```javascript
 Ember.Handlebars.helper('leet', function(value, options) {